 Configure Model and Version Naming: -c “C:\Users\Admin\Documents\ModelNameConfig.json” Provide file path to JSON config file.
 See Configuration File below.

-To allow for Flexibility, the project name will be generated by the containing folder name.
-This means that if you have the ability to publish models for multiple projects within the same batch process.
+To allow for flexibility, the project name will be generated by the containing folder name.
+This means that you have the ability to publish models for multiple projects within the same batch process.
 If you specify a folder that contains three subfolders (Project A, Project B, and Project C) each containing Revit models, you will be publishing to Project A, Project B, and Project C within Assemble.
 If the project does not exist within Assemble, a new project will be created.

 By default, the model name will be the same as the Revit filename.
 If the model exists within the selected project, a new version will be created.
 If not, a new model is created.
 If you specify a configuration file, you can use a substring of the filename.
 See Configuration File below.
 An example would be to split “Architecture_revision5.rvt” into model name “Architecture” as defined in the configuration file.